QuantitativeImagingLaboratory/assignment-1-goutamvenkatesh/report.md

 -Compute Histogram -

-    For each corresponding pixel value and its intensity, the "hist" list is updated with a counter.
+    For each corresponding pixel value and its intensity, the "hist" list is updated with a counter sort of variable that adds up the total number of pixels of that particular intensity.
 Ultimately, this results in a 2d array that contains the count of each kind of pixel of that particular image.
 This method returns a list.

 -Find Optimal Threshold-

     First, the histogram is divided into two halves at exactly the midpoint of the graph.
-From here, we iterate through the first half of the graph and get an optimal threshold value.
-Simultaneously, we iterate through the second half of the graph and get another optimal value for that half.
-We keep doing this until the iterations no longer yield a better optimal solution for that particular half of the graph. ultimately, we get the arithmetic mean of both these final values and this is the final threshold of that graph.
+From here, we iterate through the first half of the graph and compute the expectation of that particular variable, for that half of the graph.
+    Simultaneously, we iterate through the second half of the graph and get another value for expectation which corresponds to the second half of the graph.
+Now, this represents the average value of both halves.
+Since this is pretty much an arithmetic operation, we compute the mean of these two numbers an dthe resulting number is the threshold value.